What is Web3: An Introduction to the Future of Decentralized InternetSign Up for Astra DB

 There are a couple of Web3-esque platforms currently available to look at as an example of how Web3 actually functions in process.
 The most commonly cited and oft-reported example of a current Web3 platform is Axie Infinity—a Vietnamese-based video game that uses NFT and Ethereum cryptocurrencies to reward players for meeting in-game criteria.Essentially, quest rewards in a regular video game (XP, in-game items, story progression, etc.,) are replaced with real-life incentives and monetary rewards via cryptocurrency and NFTs.
 The game's crypto-infused gameplay loop provides a real incentive for players to continue playing, but also has real world consequences tethered to the volatility of the cryptocurrency market.
 The main critique of something like Axie Infinity has been that it incentivizes players to (essentially) participate in crypto-based gambling, although proponents of the platform have argued that players should have the opportunity to be rewarded with real world incentives for investing their time into something like a video game.

-Conclusion: What You Should Take Away About Web3 and Why AstraDB?
+What You Should Take Away About Web3

 Web3 is a vision of an internet that is decentralized: created and operated by users.
 The basic premise is that every product and platform is equal parts entertainment and business opportunity.
 Web3 would afford the average consumer with a level of power and autonomy that has not been seen on the internet before: along with all of the potential shortcomings and exploitations that come with that type of unfettered freedom.
 Hopefuls envision a new era of democratic internet usage, while critics view Web3 as the hyper-financialization of a platform that is essentially an everyday utility.
 Web3 has a huge amount of potential and it is worth keeping an eye on as you build your own future on the internet.
+Keep your ear to the ground as concepts and ideas come to fruition because you never know what the decentralized future may hold.

-Get Started building your Web3 Application Now!
+Get Started building your Web3 Application Now With AstraDB

 - The Ethereum Blockchain dataset has indexed every block in existence